MelomanCool/purely-functional-gui-kotlin/README.md

 # Purely Functional GUI Prototype in Kotlin

+For desktop.

 Inspired by The Elm Archirecture / Model-View-Update (MVU) / Redux / Unidirectional Data Flow.

+Built on top of [ImGui for Kotlin](https://github.com/kotlin-graphics/imgui/) and OpenGL.

 ## What does it look like?